dwturrentine/TroubledThinker/README.md

 # TroubledThinker
-A bloggers website coded in HTML and CSS.
+A bloggers website written in HTML and CSS.

 # What I Learned
 1. DOM interface.